sephclt/NostalGlow/README.md

 docker-compose up --build
 ```
 ### Using XAMPP
-Copy everything inside the htdocs folder to the htdocs folder on your XAMPP directory
+Copy the NostalGlow folder inside of the htdocs folder to the htdocs folder of your XAMPP directory

 ## Screenshots
 ### Homepage